This article was first published on February 2nd, 2022, and was last updated March 2023.

 The language used must not interfere with another’s ability to navigate and make meaning of the content.
 For example, if your site content uses specific jargon, then you might want to make sure that it is easy for someone using a screen reader or with cognitive disabilities.
 Making your content readable and easy to read helps improve your web accessibility.

-The navigation on your site is very important in making sure your visitors can quickly find what they’re looking for, whether it be an information page or a product.
-Navigation bars need to be well-structured and easily accessible by screen readers to be usable by all users.
+The navigation on your site is very important for accessibility.
+It makes sure your visitors can quickly find what they’re looking for.
+Whether it be an informational page or a product and services page.
+Navigation bars that are well-structured and easily accessible by screen readers are most usable by all users.

 5. Meta Descriptions

 Meta descriptions are summaries of what web pages contain.
-A good description will entice people to click through to your site from a search engine results page (SERP).
+A good description will entice people to click through to your site from search results.
 They should also be unique to each page on your website, including internal pages like blog posts or product pages.

-It’s also common for users of assistive technology to rely heavily on metadata — in this case, metadata refers to page titles and descriptions — for efficient web navigation.
+It’s also common for users of assistive technology to rely heavily on metadata for efficient web navigation.
+In this case, metadata refers to page titles and descriptions.
 Additionally, keyword-rich metadata can help improve the efficiency of search engine indexing.

 6. Site Structure

 You must use proper HTML headings to organize your site.
 For example, a heading 1 should only be used once per page, and not jumbled in with paragraphs of text.
 This can help with indexing and accessibility.
-Site structure is one of the most important factors in SEO, so make sure you have an XML sitemap so that Google knows what pages you have on your site.
+Site structure is one of the most important factors in SEO best practices.
+With this in mind, make sure you have an XML sitemap.
+That way Google knows what pages you have on your site.